-The example in Figure 1 shows that the conjectured lower bound for reconstructing trees of $\lfloor n/2 \rfloor + 1$ is false for n = 13, but the bound is still the best known for all other values of n.
-It may well be the case that the conjecture is asymptotically true, or even true exactly for large enough n.
+The example in Figure 1 shows that Nýdl's lower bound of $\ell \ge \lfloor n/2 \rfloor + 1$ for the l such that no two non-isomorphic trees have the same l -deck is not sharp for n = 13.
+However, it is still the best known lower bound for all other values of n.
+It may well be the case that Conjecture 3 is asymptotically true, or even true exactly for large enough n.